haowu97/netlify/content/posts/Courses20-21/InternationalFinance/03ExchangeRate.en.md

 - … yes, it can get confusing

 ### Exchange Rate Quotes

+There are two ways to quote the exchange rates between currencies:

 - *Direct quote/ (Price quote)*: units of domestic currency per unit of foreign currency; quoting domestic currency first (in the numerator)
 - *Indirect quote/ (quantity quote)*: units of foreign currency per unit of domestic currency; quoting foreign currency first (in the numerator)